aprilweilab/mrpast/docs/concepts.rst

 Polarization
 -------------------------
-All three ARG methods integrated with mrpast work best with polarized data.
-If Relate is installed, mrpast can do the polarization for you via
+All three ARG methods integrated with mrpast work best with polarized data. mrpast can do the polarization for you via ``mrpast polarize``.
-``mrpast polarize``.
-See the `relate <relate.html>`_ section for installation details.
 An ancestral FASTA sequence is required for performing polarization.
-The GRCh37 human ancestral sequence can be found via the `relate documentation <https://myersgroup.github.io/relate/input_data.html#Data>`_, and GRCh38 human ancestral sequence can be found from
+The GRCh37 human ancestral sequence can be found via the
+`relate documentation <https://myersgroup.github.io/relate/input_data.html#Data>`_, and GRCh38 human ancestral sequence can be found from
 Ensembl `here <https://ftp.ensembl.org/pub/release-112/fasta/ancestral_alleles/>`_.